Greenwich, New South Wales: History

 Between the 1880s and the 1940s a number of successful dairies operated in Greenwich, run by the Anderson, Hogan, Mather and Clarke families.
 The milk from Anderson's was delivered by boat along the Lane Cove River and to the residents of Cockatoo Island.
 Hogan's dairy at Chisholm Street had 300 cows by the time it closed in 1928.
 Clarke's dairy was on the site of the current golf course.

 Light industry was set up along the foreshores of Greenwich, including Shipbuilding, brickmaking, quarrying, and the Patent Asphaltum Company which refined bitumen and manufactured building materials.
-The Shell Transport and Trading Company opened a terminal at Gore Bay in 1901, importing and distributing petroleum products.
+Shell opened a terminal at Gore Bay in 1901, importing and distributing petroleum products.
 It grew over time to include the sites of the Patent Asphaltum works, and several wharves, as well as the shale oil refining works of John Fell & Co.
 By the late 1930s, over 500 workers were employed at the Shell site.
 Today fuel products unloaded at Gore Bay are transferred by an underground pipe to the Clyde Refinery.

 Greenwich was the northern portal of the first tunnel under Sydney Harbour.
 The tunnel was dug by the New South Wales Government Railways to Birchgrove to provide a reliable way to get electricity from the Pyrmont Power Station to the tram network on the north shore.
 Cables had previously been laid on the floor of the harbour, but damaged by ships dragging their anchors.
 The tunnel was commenced in 1913 and excavated by hand, completed in 1924.
 Part of the tunnel is through the silt at the bottom of the river, so required constant pumping until it was allowed to flood in 1930 and abandoned from 1969.
 The tunnel was excavated almost entirely from the Greenwich side, as the residents on Long Nose Point at Balmain (now Birchgrove) successfully objected to the noise of the compressor powering pneumatic drills.
 There were both the tunnel portal and a vertical shaft nearer the water used for excavation.
 The tunnel passes between the floor of the harbour and the Balmain coal mine further below the harbour.
 The tunnel is excavated entirely through Hawkesbury sandstone which lies below the silt and sediment which form the floor of the harbour.
 At its lowest point, it is 236 ft below sea level.